wcpannell/ISAProject/readme.rst

 Registers are memory mapped to 16 bit values and are word addressable (only) for user/program access through the data memory unit’s interface, starting from address 0x200.
 The first 5 words (addresses) are reserved for core registers and the Indirect Memory Access and Interrupt Enable core peripherals registers.
 The remainder of the 0x200-0x2FF address space is reserved for future TIP registers, if implemented.

 **Note:** TIPs are part of the core architecture.
 While it is possible, user addition of additional peripherals here is discouraged.
-The implementation details of these peripherals are not intended to be stable and their interface with the rest of the data memory is not specified outsie of their implementation.
+The implementation details of these peripherals are not intended to be stable and their interface with the rest of the data memory is not specified outside of their implementation.
 User created FPGA peripherals are intended to interface with the PeriBus, which offers a more specified and stabilized interface.

 Wreg
 ~~~~